Decline and fall of Pedro II of Brazil: Departure to exile

 When Pedro II left the palace, the soldiers who were standing guard outside instinctively presented arms, and he responded by raising his hat.
 A few close friends voluntarily accompanied the Imperial Family into exile, including André Rebouças and Franklin Dória, baron of Loreto.
 Very few were on hand to witness the departure.
 They were taken to the steamship Parnaíba and after that to the ship Alagoas, in which they sailed the next day to Europe.
 Before the final departure, Pedro II sent a short message to his faithful friend the Marquess of Tamandaré, who had remained at his side until embarkation: "What is done, is done.
 It remains to all of you to establish order and to consolidate your institutions."
 After learning that the Emperor had left, Benjamin Constant spoke: "It is fulfilled, the most painful of our duties."
 Major Carlos Nunes de Aguiar later recalled saying to Rui Barbosa, who had been at his side witnessing the departure from afar: "You were right to weep when the Emperor left."
 Historian Lilia Moritz Schwarcz said that it was "the end of the monarchy, but not of myth, called d.
 Pedro."

 The government headed by Deodoro "was little more than a military dictatorship.
-The army dominated affairs both at Rio de Janeiro and in the states.
+The army dominated affairs both in Rio de Janeiro and in the states.
 Freedom of the press disappeared and elections were controlled by those in power."
 The republican regime which followed the overthrow of the monarchy revealed itself to be highly unstable.
 In "a little more than a century of existence, the Brazilian Republic faced twelve states of emergency, seventeen Institutional Acts, the National Congress dissolved six times, nineteen military revolutions, two presidential resignations, three presidents prevented from assuming office, four presidents deposed, seven different Constitutions, four dictatorships, and nine authoritarian governments."